citrushack/cutiehack2021/README.md

 ### Creating Pull Requests
 > Make a pull request when you have code to merge.
-- Go to the repo on Github and open the "Pull Requests" tab.
+- Go to your forked repo on Github and click the "Contribute" option near the top.
-  - Click `New Pull Request`.
+  - Click `Open Pull Request`.
   - Compare your branch to the main branch.
+Then click `Create Pull Request`.
   - Assign the webdev lead to review your code (see the righthand side).
-  - Click `Open Pull Request`.
+  - Leave a comment if you want to.
+Then click `Create Pull Request`.

-  - **Do not click `Merge`.** Only the webdev leads should be responsible for merging pull requests.
+### Fetching Upstream
+> Match your repository to the master branch.
+- Go to your forked repo on Github and click the "Fetch upstream" option near the top.

 ### Assigning Yourself to Issues
 > Issues are tasks to be done for the project.